Thursday, 25 December 2008

 Aren't you just itching to find out what happens when gorgeous Kit rescues Susanna from the dastardly Rafe Warwick?
 If you haven't got time to read the whole first chapter, here is a tiny taster:

-and before Susanna could divine his intent, lifted her leg and lowered her foot into the cold water.
+.
+He knelt next to the tub and before Susanna could divine his intent, lifted her leg and lowered her foot into the cold water.

 .
 Her gasp was less for the icy temperature than for the fact that his grasp on her calf had been disturbingly sensuous.